theedward/xis-mobile/README.md

 2. Check the quality of the produced model;
 3. Generate source code from it for Android and Windows Phone applications.

-To accomplish these goals are being developped three modules:
+To accomplish these goals are being developed three modules:

 1. Visual Editor based on [Papyrus](http://www.eclipse.org/papyrus/).
 In the future release, [Sparx Enterprise Architect](http://www.sparxsystems.com/) will be used as the Visual Editor;
 2. Model Validator using the [Epsilon Validation Language (EVL)](http://www.eclipse.org/epsilon/doc/evl/);